NickBourdeau/DS2020/README.md

 # DS
 This repository includes my project highlights during the HackCville data science program.
-These projects include predicting credit card default, analyzing MLB data using sabermetrics, and a "cheat sheet" of all useful data science techniques.
+These projects include predicting credit card default, analyzing MLB data using sabermetrics, and a compilation "cheat sheet" of useful data science techniques.